-3.3.2.2 Experience
+3.3.2.1 Experience

+A minimum of 12 months of full-time experience applying a representative sample of the technical contracting competencies.
 Experience requirements are generally based on the OPM 1102 Qualification Standard.
 Experience may be time spent on the job in a contracting related job assignment, either in the private or public sector, which reflects the accumulation of knowledge, skills, and abilities during years of progressively more responsible work assignments.
 There is no exception to the experience requirements and candidates must provide evidence to the certifying official.
+Appendix G provides a list of developmental activities that should be considered when developing the contracting workforce.
+The list is not exhaustive.